-Item IoT Cloud

-Computing

-Characteristics IoT is Pervasive Cloud is

-(things are Ubiquitous(resources

-everywhere). are available from

-These are real- everywhere).
-These

-world objects. are virtual resources

-Processing Limited Virtually unlimited

-capabilities computational computational

-object. capabilities

-Storage Limited storage Unlimited Storage

-capabilities or no storage capabilities

-capabilities

-Connectivity It uses the It uses the Internet for

-Internet as a service delivery

-point of

-convergence

-Big Data It is a source of It is a means by which

-big data to manage the big data
+Item IoT Cloud Computing Characteristics IoT is Pervasive (things are everywhere).
+These are real- world objects.
+Cloud is Ubiquitous(resources are available from everywhere).
+These are virtual resources Processing capabilities Limited computational object.
+Virtually unlimited computational capabilities Storage capabilities Limited storage or no storage capabilities Unlimited Storage capabilities Connectivity It uses the Internet as a point of convergence It uses the Internet for service delivery Big Data It is a source of big data It is a means by which to manage the big data